Contact

 Capitol Valley Regional SAFE

-The CVR-SAFE program is a multi-county partnership that provides highway call boxes for seven counties, enabling motorists to call for roadside assistance.
+The CVR-SAFE program is a multi-county partnership that provides roadside assistance for six counties, allowing motorists to call 511 for from their cell phones toll-free and to keep roadways moving.

-The program is a joint venture of Sacramento, San Joaquin, Sutter, Yolo, Yuba, and El Dorado counties, which together operate the Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE), also known as Capitol Valley Regional SAFE (CVR-SAFE).
-SACOG also manages the call boxes in Glenn County.
+The 511 program is a joint venture of Sacramento, San Joaquin, Sutter, Yolo, Yuba, and El Dorado counties, which together operate the Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE), also known as Capitol Valley Regional SAFE (CVR-SAFE).
+SACOG provides program management services to the Glenn County SAFE.
 This program is financed by an annual $1 charge on all registered vehicles in the participating counties.

 Updates